CascadeColin/Team-Profile-Generator/README.md

 Use your CLI to run the app with the command "node index.js".
 From there, you will be prompted to enter information about the team's manager.
 Once done, there will be a menu with the option to add an engineer, add an intern, or "all done" to finish building the team.
 Upon selecting "all done", a HTML page will be generated in the "lib/" directory that is already linked to the provided stylesheet.
 The app will reject email addresses that do not follow proper email syntax (i.e. "george@company.com") and will automatically replace it with "Invalid Email Submitted".

-A video walkthrough of this app's functionality has been provided at:
+A video walkthrough of this app's functionality has been provided at:  https://drive.google.com/file/d/1RtiiDc3CRdTHls9BvoRHZI3Xl8twKLZ7/view

+Note:  These walkthroughs have been taking a long time to render.
+I completed recording at 6:07pm PST on 12/6/22 and it may take some time to be available.

 ## Contributing